Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 Interested in connecting?

-Whether you’re a student, an early-career IT professional, or someone exploring what’s next, I’m always open to a conversation.
+Whether you’re a student, an early-career IT professional, or someone figuring out what’s next, I’m open to a conversation.

 Get In TouchGet In Touch